3 Common Questions We Get About Lyme Disease + Our Treatment Approach

 As Susan says, "...We play a symphony to the body, not one note."

-That being said, many patients move forward with GB4000 and ionic foot bath sessions to directly kill harmful microbes in the body, but other treatments such as HOCATT or Photon Genius may be better for different patients.
+That being said, many patients move forward with Frequency Therapy and Ionic foot bath sessions to directly kill harmful microbes in the body, but other treatments such as HOCATT or Photon Genius may be better for different patients.

 As they progress with treatment, we often recommend IASIS Microcurrent Neurofeedback to our Lyme patients.